DataSnowman/analytics-accelerator/README.md

 This template allows the Administrator to deploy an Analytics Accelerator environment of Azure Synapse Analytics with some pre-set parameters and Azure Machine Learning.
 This allows more time to focus on hands on keyboard and learn about these Azure services.

-Using the Getting Started wizard inside of the workspace is recommended to use sample data if you do not have your own with you to add to the Storage Account.
+Using the Getting Started wizard inside of the workspace is recommended to use sample data if you do not have your own to the Storage Account.

 ## Prerequisites